wajeht/close-powerlifting/README.md

 - [Contribution guide](https://github.com/wajeht/close-powerlifting/blob/main/docs/contribution.md)
 - [Code of Conduct](https://github.com/wajeht/close-powerlifting/blob/main/docs/code-of-conduct.md)

-# 📃 API end points
+# 📃 API endpoints

-We have a few resources available for api call.
-Resources with larger amount of data are usually cached in memory and paginated for the first call.
+We have a few resources available for API calls.
+Resources with larger amounts of data are usually cached in memory and paginated for the first call.
 Pagination is included by default.
-You can pass in `?cache=false` at the end of a url to get the latest/recent data.
+You can pass in `?cache=false` at the end of a URL to get the latest/recent data.

 - `/api/federations`
 - `/api/meets`